Greesan/kgGraphwithSearch/PRD.md

 - Entities discovered
 - Relationships formed

-**Temporal Tracking:**
+**Current Session Tracking:**

-**Knowledge Graph Growth:**
+**Knowledge Graph Growth (Current Session):**
-- New entities discovered per session
+- New entities discovered in active session
 - New relationships formed
-- Graph size over time (entities + relationships)
+- Graph size (entities + relationships) for current tabs

-**Topic Evolution:**
-- Track dominant topics per day/week
-- Show research focus shifts (e.g., "Python basics" → "FastAPI" → "Async programming")
-- Visualize topic timeline

 **Fresh Content Alerts:**
-- Daily check: Query You.com News API for entities in graph
+- Check You.com News API for entities in current session
-- Alert user to breaking news on their research topics
+- Alert user to breaking news on their active research topics
 - Badge notification with count

-**Temporal Queries (Advanced):**
-- "What was I researching last week?"
-- "When did I first learn about Neo4j?"
-- "Show how my understanding of knowledge graphs evolved"
+**Note:** Advanced temporal queries across historical sessions (past days/weeks) will be available with the Neo4j upgrade (see Future Enhancements).

 ---